Skip to main content

 • make -f make/Makefile.<os> sshc

-6. Verify that the NanoSSH Client example code executes in the environment.
+6. Verify that the NanoSSH client example code executes in the environment.

 7. Repeat step 4 to step 6 as needed to add features one at a time.

-Implementing Reverse Port Forwarding for a NanoSSH Client
+Implementing Reverse Port Forwarding for a NanoSSH client

 1. (Optional) Set up environment-specific thread support.